mathieu-benoit/acm-workshop/content/whereami/set-up-dns.md

 gcloud compute ssl-certificates list \
     --project $TENANT_PROJECT_ID
 ```
+Wait and re-run this command above until you see the resources created.
 {{% notice note %}}
 Wait for the `ManagedCertificate` to be provisioned.
 This usually takes about 30 minutes.
 {{% /notice %}}